Aligning Language Model Benchmarks with Pairwise Preferences: Related Work

 \section{Related Work}

-\shortsection{Benchmark Validity and Utility} Static benchmarks have long been the standard for assessing model capabilities and tracking progress in the field.
+\xhdr{Benchmark Validity and Utility} Static benchmarks have long been the standard for assessing model capabilities and tracking progress in the field.
 However, numerous studies have raised concerns about their \emph{reliability}--whether they yield consistent results--and \emph{validity}--whether they measure what they purport to measure~\citep{bowman-dahl-2021-will,subramonian-etal-2023-takes,reuel2024betterbench,saxon2024benchmarks}.
 In particular, current benchmarks often lack \emph{external validity} (or predictive validity) where improvements in benchmark performance do not reliably translate into improved real-world utility~\citep{liao2021we}.
 For instance, \citet{Alaa2025MedicalValidity} empirically show that performance on MedQA, a benchmark intended to evaluate medical knowledge, correlates weakly with models' actual clinical performance.
 This evaluation gap undermines the use of benchmarks for model selection, as practitioners cannot confidently assume that higher benchmark rankings correspond to better use experiences or downstream performance.

-\shortsection{Refining Benchmarks} To address these limitations, recent work has proposed methods to refine existing benchmarks.
+\xhdr{Refining Benchmarks} To improve the predictive validity of benchmarks, recent work has proposed methods to refine existing benchmarks.
 Several studies apply Item Response Theory (IRT), a psychometric technique that models item difficulty and discrimination, to identify smaller subsets of informative benchmark questions that more efficiently and accurately measure model capabilities~\citep{Polo2024TinyBenchmarks:Examples,Kipnis2025Metabench:Models}. \citet{hofmann2025fluid} introduce fluid benchmarking, which combines IRT with adaptive testing to dynamically select evaluation items matched to a model's capability.
 While these approaches focus on improving the measurement of latent model capabilities, our work instead aligns benchmarks with downstream user preferences that may not be fully captured by capability-driven metrics.